timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

 more than **20x** that of PostgreSQL at these larger sizes.

-Our benchmarks of TimescaleDB show that it maintains its constant performance at over 10B rows, even with a single disk.
+Our benchmarks of TimescaleDB show that it maintains its constant performance at over 10&nbsp;B rows, even with a single disk.

-Additionally, users have reported such stable performance for **100s of billions of rows** when leveraging many disks on a single machine, either in RAIDed configuration or using TimescaleDB's support for spreading a single hypertable across multiple disks
+Additionally, users have reported such stable performance for **hundreds of billions of rows** when leveraging many disks on a single machine, either in RAIDed configuration or using TimescaleDB's support for spreading a single hypertable across multiple disks